 Issue: Money Is Tighter Than Tight

-In this economy a lot of families are struggling, and with multiples it can feel like your money woes are multiplied.
+In this economy, a lot of families are struggling, and with multiples, it can feel like your money woes are multiplied.
 For example: “At the doctor’s you pay two co-pays,” says Meshberg-Cohen.
 And that’s not even counting double the medicine when they share bugs.

 Solution: It’s unavoidable–kids are expensive and you’ll have to roll with the punches (to your wallet).
-“Every union will face real life-issues together, and regardless of the number of kids involved, both parents must work as a team to adapt and roll with things as they come,” says Flais.
+“Every union will face real-life issues together, and regardless of the number of kids involved, both parents must work as a team to adapt and roll with things as they come,” says Flais.
 “When I was pregnant with each set, we worried about finances, but we found that you make it work with what you have,” says Glick.

 Issue: You’re Just Not Getting Along

-Even with a super husband, occasional help and a support group to call your own, the happiest marriage experiences bumps in the road–multiples or no babies at all.
+Even with a super husband, occasional help, and a support group to call your own, the happiest marriage experiences bumps in the road–multiples or no babies at all.

 Solution: Besides firming up a sleep schedule so you’re not snapping out of fatigue, remember why you’re here in the first place–love.
 “At times, my husband and I take our tiredness or frustrations out on each other, but at the end of the day, we still respect and love each other and tell each other that,” says Glick.
-And if you need motivation to be cordial, think about who is listening.
+And if you need the motivation to be cordial, think about who is listening.
 “Remember that your children look to Mom and Dad to learn about relationships and conflict resolution.
 They will witness that even when two people love each other very much, they will sometimes disagree–and what is most important for your kids to see is that Mom and Dad work together to resolve the problem and find a solution.”

 - Phytoestrogens and Multiple Pregnancy: What You Need to Know - August 12, 2022